gocheaphosting/easy-paypal-lte/readme.txt

 3. *Address Handling*: The *Pro* version can optionally store the customer address details in a database table, if you need it.
 4. *IPN Relay*: If you have other IPN listeners, the *Pro* version of *EZ PayPal* can relay the IPN messages to them, so that they receive the same IPN messages, enabling integration with multiple systems.
 5. *Template Editor*: The email body, thank you page and download display are all editable in the *Pro* version.
 6. *Logo and Branding*: The *Pro* version gives you options to set your own logo on your shop/return pages and even on PayPal checkout page.
+You can also change the color scheme of these pages.
 7. *Automatic handling of refunds and disputes*: When you issue a refund on the PayPal website, the corresponding sale in your database will be set to inactive.
 And if a buyer registers a dispute, he (and you) will get a friendly email message stating that the dispute is being reviewed and handled.
 8. *E-Check handling*: The *Pro* version recognizes e-check payments and sends a mail to the buyer regarding the delay for the check clearance.
 9. *Sales Editor*: You can load a single sale or a bunch of sales on to a friendly interface and change their data.
 For instance, it will let you change the download expiry date and resend a download notification message -- one of the frequent support requests from the buyers.